Chocobango/42_libft/README.md

 ## How to compile the library

-- clone the repo and cd into it
+- Clone the repo and cd into it
-- run `make`
+- Run `make`
-- to include bonus functions (linked list), run `bonus`
+- To include bonus functions (linked list), run `bonus`

 ### To use the library in your project